 You have the right to request limits on the use of your medical information for either treatment, payment or health care operations.
 You also have the right to request a limit on medical information we disclose to someone who is involved in your care or the payment of your care, such as a family member or friend.
 For example, you could ask that we not disclose information about a surgery you had.
-To request restrictions, the request must be made in writing to the Nicklaus Children's Hospital Health Information Management Department.
-We are not required to agree to your request except in limited circumstances where you paid out of pocket and in full for the items or services and have requested that we not disclose your PHI to a health plan.
-If we do agree we will comply with your restrictions unless the information is needed to provide emergency treatment.
+To request restrictions, the request must be made in writing to the Nicklaus Children’s Hospital Health Information Management Department.
+If your health care provider believes it is in your best interest to permit use and disclosure of your protected health information, your protected health information will not be restricted.
+If Nicklaus Children’s Hospital does agree to the requested restriction, we may not use or disclose your protected health information in violation of that restriction unless it is needed to provide emergency treatment.

 Right to Request Confidential Communications